Why Do I Get Cavities and How to Prevent Them

 Problems with the old paradigm

 Traditional management of caries was primarily focused on operative treatment.
 This often started an irreversible, restorative cycle, leading to several replacements over time with increasing restoration size, and every so often iatrogenic damage.
-Placing restorations had no statistically significant effect on mean bacterial levels in the whole mouth, either initially or over a 2-year follow-up period after the restorative work was complete.
-In the control group, approximately 70% of the subjects returned within 2 years with new cavities.
+Placing restorations has no statistically significant effect on mean bacterial levels in the whole mouth, either initially or over a 2-year follow-up period after the restorative work was complete.

 Over time, there has been a shift in treatment protocols regarding dental caries, led by increasing insight about the process of caries development and its causal and continual factors.
 Prevention is more important than operative intervention for the successful long-term management of dental caries.